 What Is Demand Generation?

-Demand generation is the umbrella of all marketing activities that brings awareness and excitement to your ideal customer about your businesses products and services.
+Demand generation is the umbrella of all marketing activities that bring awareness and excitement to your ideal customer about your business's products and services.

 Demand generation is the bridge between marketing and sales.